TimoliaDE/HowTo/docs/team/apply.en.md

 ### Cotent

-You can apply as a Creator by e-mail to <a href="mailto:creator@timolia.de">creator@timolia.de</a>.
+You can apply as a Content by e-mail to <a href="mailto:content@timolia.de">content@timolia.de</a>.
 It is important to you send us your in-game name, a short personal description, an overview of your previous work/experiences as well as examples to your work.
 Depending on the creative area you want to apply for, you will need the following knowledge: